FAQ’s

 • 30 minutes for follow up Assignment Tasks for Teenager.

-• 60-minute Zoom Recommendation & SMART Planning Meeting (Parent and Teen)
+• 60-minute In Person/Zoom Recommendation & SMART Planning Meeting (Parent and Teen)

 Are sessions recorded?